-There are a number of great Pitlochry walks in and around the Pitlochry area.
-Pitlochry has one of the best Way Marked Trails in Scotland, detailed in a walks leaflet and a network of routes you can walk from Pitlochry town centre.
+There are a number of great walks in the Pitlochry area.
+Pitlochry, Aberfeldy, Blair Atholl, Rannoch and Dunkeld have some of the best Way Marked Trails in Scotland.

 Dunkeld and Birnam Walks